brankas/core-sdk-android/README.md

 The **isAutoConsent** in the **checkout** function is set to false by default.
 To enable its usage, just set the 2nd to the last parameter to true

-The **useRememberMe** in the **checkout** function is set to true by default.
-To disable the usage of Remember Me inside the Tap Web Application, just pass false to the last parameter in the checkout function
+The **useRememberMe** in the **checkout** function is set to false by default.
+To enable the usage of Remember Me inside the Tap Web Application, just pass false to the last parameter in the checkout function